Bristol-Cyber-Security-Group/testbed-os/docs-mdbook/src/orchestration.md

 During the orchestration stage, the libvirt guest clones is provisioned similarly to other non-clone guests and the cloned guests are treated like any other guest in TestbedOS, it is only their provisioning steps  (creating a clone from the golden image) that is different.
 That is, there is an extra stage executed, if clones are present in the [state configuration file](#state-configuration-file) to first provision the golden image (backing image) and then to create linked clones from it.

-Note that the golden image is also a guest but it will be turned off for the duration of the testbed test case as its disk must not have a write lock by the operating system, such that the clone guests may copy-on-write as they require.
+Note that the golden image is also a guest but it will be turned off for the duration of the deployment as its disk must not have a write lock by the operating system, such that the clone guests may copy-on-write as they require.
 Expanding from Stage 5 in [deployment stages](#deployment-stages), the process to create the linked clones are as follows.

 1) Start the golden image.
 2) Wait for the golden image to be available.